topor-dev/ezshare/README.md

 # ezshare
 Easy way to share files through net.
+You need to run this only on the *server* side.
+Any browser can be a *client*.

 Based on ```http.server```.

 ### **WARNING**